scikit-activeml/annotlib/docs/overview.rst

 improves.
 After the selected sample has been labelled by the selected annotator(s), it is inserted into the labelled pool.
 On this updated labelled pool, the classifier is retrained.
-The last step of each cycle is the test on a stopping criterion, which defines the end of the active learning procedure.
+The last step of each cycle is the test of a stopping criterion, which defines the end of the active learning procedure.

-Our library is not a full active learning framework but focuses on the modelling of annotators in a Python environment.
-However, our library may be combined with the Python active learning framework *libact* :cite:`mherde:YY2017`.

 .. _al-cycle: